bil/licorice/docs/html/_sources/guide/tutorial.rst.txt

         args:
           type: vis_pygame    # sink type for pygame

-Also change our joystick_out module specification to:
+Also change our joystick_reader module specification to:

 .. code-block:: yaml